catsout/wallpaper-engine-kde-plugin/README.md

 #### performance
 I'm not familiar with graphic programming.
 - Most likely 10~20% usage higher than *wallpaper engine* on windows.
+- Opengl driver will keep ram copies of textures, meaning ram is at same usage as vram.
 #### not work
 - Particle System
 - Scene script